Tutorial¶

 We have run a network experiment on our topology!
 You will find a folder

-generated by NeST whose name looks similar to: tcp_2up(12-01-2021-12:29:34)_dump
+generated by NeST whose name looks similar to: tcp_2up(12-01-2021-12:29:34)_dump.

 The name will wary slightly based on the time you ran the NeST program.